You might not know anyone in Miami who hasn't been hit in a car accident, whether it was:

 The city's unique combination of residents, poor strategic planning on the part of the county, and a lack of public transportation make for especially unbearable motor transportation.
+This also makes way for human error - whether it's a pedestrian accident or a DUI incident.

 Human error is the leading cause of all car accidents, so, in most cases, the basics for avoiding a car accident are to: